Azure/Copilot-For-Security/Workshop/Custom_Plugin/Task05_KQL/readme.md

 * Proficiency in generating reports utilizing the custom plugin source.<br>

 ### Scenario
-In this technical workshop, participants will learn how to upload a Security Copilot custom plugin of the API type.<br> To successfully complete this task, you must meet the following prerequisites:<br>
+In this technical workshop, participants will learn how to upload a Microsoft Copilot for Security custom plugin of the API type.<br>
+To successfully complete this task, you must meet the following prerequisites:<br>

-* You need your own tenant and Security Copilot instance.<br>
+* You need your own tenant and Microsoft Copilot for Security instance.<br>
 * You should have permission to upload a custom plugin.<br>